sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 * Repeat for 64, 1500, 9100B packets
 * Repeat for IPv6

+#### Test Case 8.
+Front Panel port link flap
+##### Test Objective
+Traffic to Sonic host interfaces recovers after the front panel port flaps.
+##### Test Steps
+* Admin down interface on fanout connected to DUT port A to cause LOS on DUT.
+* On linecard 1 verify ping is successful from:
+    * DUT IP Interface B to DUT Interface D
+    * DUT Neighbor IP B to DUT Neighbor IP D
+* On Router 02T3, verify ping is successful from Router Interface to DUT IP Interface B and D.
+* On linecard 1, verify ping fails from:
+    * DUT IP Interface A to DUT IP interface B and D.
+    * DUT IP Interface A to attached neighbor.
+* On Router 01T3, verify ping fails to all DUT addresses.
+* On fanout switch, admin up the downed interface.
+* Validate all traffic flows are correct as in test cases 2-7.
+* Retry traffic with TTL 0,1,2,255
+* Retry traffic with 64, 1500, 9100B packets
+* Retry traffic with IPv6

 ## VLAN Inband Mode <a name="inbandvlan"></a>

 #### Test Case 1.
 Inband VLAN mode configuration.